-The International Law Commission’s Articles on State Responsibility for Internationally Wrongful Acts represent customary international law , binding on all states, regarding when, how and who violates international law, and the consequences of those violations.
+The Articles on State Responsibility for Internationally Wrongful Acts, developed by the International Law Commission (ILC), represent customary international law, which makes them binding on all states.
+They outline when, how, and who violates international law, and what the consequences of those violations are.

-Consent - Under certain sets of international law, it is possible for a one state to consent to a violation of international law of another state.
-A state may allow another state to use its air space or waters, and the invasion would not be considered an act of aggression.
+Consent: Under certain circumstances, it is possible for one state to consent to a violation of international law of another state.
+For example, a state may allow another state to use its air space or waters, without considering the invasion an act of aggression.

-Necessity - If an act by a state (that may be considered illegal) was the only way for a state to safeguard an essential interest against a grave and imminent danger (and it does not damage another essential interest) - that state does not violate its international responsibilities.
+Necessity: If an act by a state (that may be considered illegal) was the only way for a state to safeguard an essential interest against a grave and imminent danger (and it does not damage another essential interest), that state does not violate its international obligations.

-Self-defence - A state cannot be held responsible if it acted in self-defence, in the with UN Charter's rules on when the use of force can be used in self-defense (article 51 of the UN Charter).
+Self-defence: A state cannot be held responsible if it acted in self-defence.
+The UN Charter sets out in article 51 the rules on when the use of force can be used in self-defence.